noahats/noahats.github.io/index.md

 ### 5. **Assets, Threats & Vulnerabilities**

+This course focuses on a key responsibility of cybersecurity professionals: identifying and protecting valuable assets while understanding the threats and vulnerabilities that could compromise them.
+The material covers how to classify assets as physical, digital, or human, and assess their importance to the organization while considering associated risks.
+Threats such as malware, phishing, ransomware, and insider threats all have the potential to disrupt business operations.
+Vulnerabilities like unpatched software, misconfiguration, and weak credentials can expose critical systems to exploitation by these threats.
+This course builds on this reality by introducing threat modeling techniques, such as PASTA, TRIKE, and VAST, along with risk analysis strategies that help students think critically about prioritizing risks.
+A hands-on lab guides students through a vulnerability assessment to put this into practice.
+The Common Vulnerability Scoring System (CVSS) is also touched upon to make sense of valuing vulnerabilities in the real world.

 ### 6. **Sound the Alarm: Detection & Response**

+Moving on to course 6, where the security operations principles of threat detection and incident response come into play.
+This course spoke towards working in a SOC, with the reintroduction of Security Information and Event Management (SIEM) tools, now given the proper daylight to showcase their relevance.
+The material covers log files from various systems being aggregated into a single platform, which can generate alerts for finding indicators of compromise (IOCs).
+SIEMs enable analysts to find suspicious activity in real-time and are involved in the phases of the incident response lifecycle: preparation, detection, analysis, containment, eradication, recovery, and post-incident review.
+This course emphasizes documentation throughout the lifecycle and communication during incidents, reiterating that cybersecurity is not only a technical but also prodecural discipline.
+By the end, students gain a clear comprehension of how cyber defenders process daily workflows during this course.

 ### 7. **Automate Cyber Tasks with Python**

+Course 7 began to shake things up a bit by introducing automation through Python and its growing role in modern cybersecurity workflows.
+This portion proved useful for covering fundamental programming concepts, including variables, data types, conditionals, booleans, loops, and functions.
+It applied these concepts to the goal of automating useful tasks, such as parsing logs, extracting data, manipulating files, and interacting with APIs.

 ### 8. **Put It to Work: Prepare for Cybersecurity Jobs**